Issyanofsky/devops/python/README.md

 # Built-in Functions

 ##  Mathematical Functions

-  abs(x) – Returns the absolute value of x. round(x, n) – Rounds x to n decimal places. pow(x, y) – Returns x raised to the power of y (x ** y). min(iterable, *[, key, default]) – Returns the smallest item from an iterable. max(iterable, *[, key, default]) – Returns the largest item from an iterable. sum(iterable, /, start=0) – Returns the sum of the items in the iterable.
+  abs(x) – Returns the absolute value of x.

+  round(x, n) – Rounds x to n decimal places.

+  pow(x, y) – Returns x raised to the power of y (x ** y).

+  min(iterable, *[, key, default]) – Returns the smallest item from an iterable.

+  max(iterable, *[, key, default]) – Returns the largest item from an iterable.

+  sum(iterable, /, start=0) – Returns the sum of the items in the iterable.

 ## Input/Output Functions

   print(*objects, sep=' ', end='\n', file=sys.stdout) – Prints objects to the console.

-  input(prompt) – Reads a line of input from the user. open(file, mode='r') – Opens a file for reading or writing.
+  input(prompt) – Reads a line of input from the user.

+  open(file, mode='r') – Opens a file for reading or writing.

 ## Sequence Functions

-  len(s) – Returns the length (number of items) of an object. sorted(iterable, *, key=None, reverse=False) – Returns a sorted list from the elements of any iterable. reversed(seq) – Returns an iterator that yields the elements of seq in reverse order.
+  len(s) – Returns the length (number of items) of an object.

+  sorted(iterable, *, key=None, reverse=False) – Returns a sorted list from the elements of any iterable.

+  reversed(seq) – Returns an iterator that yields the elements of seq in reverse order.

 ## Miscellaneous Functions

-  help([object]) – Displays help for an object or function. dir([object]) – Returns a list of attributes and methods of an object. callable(object) – Checks if an object appears callable (i.e., can be called like a function). eval(expression[, globals[, locals]]) – Evaluates a Python expression dynamically. exec(object[, globals[, locals]]) – Executes a Python code dynamically. slice(start, stop[, step]) – Returns a slice object (for slicing sequences). any(iterable) – Returns True if any item in the iterable is True. all(iterable) – Returns True if all items in the iterable are True.
+  help([object]) – Displays help for an object or function.

+  dir([object]) – Returns a list of attributes and methods of an object.

+  callable(object) – Checks if an object appears callable (i.e., can be called like a function).

+  eval(expression[, globals[, locals]]) – Evaluates a Python expression dynamically.

+  exec(object[, globals[, locals]]) – Executes a Python code dynamically.

+  slice(start, stop[, step]) – Returns a slice object (for slicing sequences).

+  any(iterable) – Returns True if any item in the iterable is True.

+  all(iterable) – Returns True if all items in the iterable are True.

+## Exception Handling Functions

+  raise – Used to raise an exception.

+  try...except – Handles exceptions in code.

+##